 It is very important to understand the proper exam pattern and syllabus to get the best marks in the examination.
-Students should start preparing for the exam after understanding important highlights.
+Students should start preparing for the exam after understanding essential highlights.

 Exam 2022 Eligibility Criteria

 Before applying for the JPSC Exam, eligibility must be verified.
-In order to be eligible to apply for the JPSC Exam 2022, individuals must meet the required age and educational requirements.
+To be eligible to apply for the JPSC Exam 2022, individuals must meet the required age and educational requirements.
 The complete specifics of the JPSC eligibility requirements are available here for students to check.